 All within Shuttle's PCI DSS Level 1 certified environment.

-Your PCI scope: With Shuttle handling all card data, your application qualifies for SAQ-A — the simplest PCI compliance tier.
-You're not storing, processing, or transmitting cardholder data.
+Your PCI scope: with Shuttle handling all card data, your application qualifies for SAQ-A, the simplest PCI compliance tier.
+You are not storing, processing, or transmitting cardholder data.
 Your PCI obligation is limited to the API calls between your server and Shuttle, which contain no card data.

 Shuttle is a PCI DSS Level 1 certified Service Provider.
 That covers the full pipeline: capture, tokenisation, gateway routing, and authorisation.